Digital employee magazines and future-proof corporate communications

 It is only a small step from digitising the staff magazine and publishing it on the intranet to publishing it on the company website or as a stand-alone solution on the internet.
 Nevertheless, this option is still rarely seen.
 Concerns that confidential internal information might leak out are too great.
 However, this worry is generally unfounded:

-• By being displayed in reception areas or read at home, even printed staff magazines do not remain exclusively within the internal sphere of influence.
+- By being displayed in reception areas or read at home, printed staff magazines do not remain exclusively within the internal sphere of influence.

-On the contrary, publishing your staff magazine presents a significant opportunity, as free access creates a powerful channel for proactively engaging key stakeholders: customers, partners, shareholders and, of course, (potential) employees.
+On the contrary, publishing your staff magazine presents a great opportunity, as free access creates a powerful channel for proactively engaging key stakeholders: customers, partners, shareholders and, of course, (potential) employees.

 We would be happy to support you in digitising your employee communications to enhance your appeal as a modern employer and perhaps even as a business partner, and to unlock the untapped potential of your communications infrastructure.